 To configure the CMC to use a static IP address, the user/administrator must edit the configuration file /etc/sysconfig/ifcfg-eth0 on the CMC.
-The user can use the "vi" command (i.e. "vi /etc/sysconfig/ifcfg-eth0") to modify the file.
+The user can use the "vi" command (i.e. "vi /etc/sysconfig/ifcfg-eth0") or other editing method to modify the file.

-The configuration file should be modified to contain these lines:
+The configuration file should be modified as follows: